Manly Warringah Sea Eagles: Melbourne Storm

+After nine years without playing each other in the finals, Manly and Melbourne met in week one of the 2021 NRL finals series, where Melbourne won the match 40–12 at Sunshine Coast Stadium.

 North Sydney Bears

 Prior to the ill-fated Northern Eagles joint venture from 2000 to 2002, the rivalry between the Manly-Warringah Sea Eagles and foundation club the North Sydney Bears was arguably one of rugby league's fiercest.
 Manly were admitted into the premiership in 1947 with North Sydney at the time being one of the main advocators for a team to be in Manly.
 In Manly's first season, most of the side was made up of former Norths players including captain Max Whitehead who played for North Sydney in their 1943 Grand Final defeat by Newtown.

 The intense feelings between the two sides continued over the next couple of decades fuelled as players switched between the two clubs.
 The biggest defection occurred in 1971 when North's life member and one of the game's greatest wingers Ken Irvine joined Manly.
 Former Manly and North Sydney player Phil Blake said of the rivalry "It was certainly a game you looked forward playing in.
 The ground was always packed and it was always a great afternoon".

-In 2016, North Sydney and Manly played their final competitive senior game against each other in the Canterbury Cup competition where the Bears won the match 32–18.
+In 2016, North Sydney and Manly played their final competitive senior game against each other in the lower grades NSW Cup competition where the Bears won the match 32–18.
 The Sea Eagles announced that they would be merging their lower grade sides with the Blacktown Workers teams to become the Blacktown Workers Sea Eagles.
-The only competitive games played between the two clubs as of 2017 are between the Bears and Sea Eagles Harold Matthews Cup, SG Ball Cup and Jersey Flegg Cup competitions.
+However, since 2025, the Sea Eagles returned to the NSW Cup as the Manly Warringah Sea Eagles, ending their partnership with Blacktown Workers.

+With the Bears re-entering the competition from 2027 as the Perth Bears, it is hoped they will play each year at either North Sydney Oval, Central Coast Stadium or the Sydney Football Stadium in recognition of the club's Sydney supporter base.

 Parramatta Eels

-Manly-Warringah and Parramatta built a fierce rivalry which started in the 1970s.
-They met in the 1976 NSWRFL Grand Final in which Manly denied the Parramatta club a maiden premiership.
+The Manly Warringah Sea Eagles and the Parramatta Eels, built a fierce rivalry that started in the 1970s.
+They met in the 1976 NSWRFL Grand Final, in which Manly denied Parramatta a maiden premiership.
 However, Parramatta won both the 1982 and 1983 Grand Finals against Manly.
-Since the 1983 grand final, Manly and Parramatta have only played against each other in one other finals game which was in 2005 when Parramatta finished as Minor Premiers and Manly finished in 8th place.
+Since the 1983 Grand Final, Manly and Parramatta have only played against each other in one other finals game, which was in 2005 when Parramatta finished as Minor Premiers and Manly finished in 8th place.
 Parramatta won the match 46–22.

-On 18 May 2003, Parramatta and Manly played in the first ever golden point match in NRL history.
-Manly would win the match 36–34 at Brookvale Oval courtesy of a Ben Walker penalty goal.In round 2 of the 2018 NRL season, Parramatta suffered their worst ever loss to Manly.
-The game was played in temperatures of nearly 40 degrees where Manly ran out 54-0 winners.
+On 18 May 2003, Parramatta and Manly played in the first-ever golden point match in NRL history.
+Manly won the match 36–34 at Brookvale Oval, courtesy of a Ben Walker penalty goal.
+In Round 2 of the 2018 NRL season, Parramatta suffered their worst-ever loss to Manly.
+The game was played in temperatures of nearly 40 degrees, where Manly ran out 54-0 winners.